GavinMendelGleason/isolog/README.md

 type String = { x : Bytes | is_utf8(x) }
 ```

+This shows that string is a subset of bytes, i.e., `String < Bytes`.

 We can form a subset of the integers which respresents u32s as:

 ```prolog